 This guest post was written by Sam Fulmer, a traveling VIPKID teacher with tons of experience under her belt.

 VIPKID has over 60,000 teachers, making it one of the most popular platforms to teach English online.

-It’s no secret that Teaching English online is a popular way to make a little extra moolah.
+It’s no secret that Teaching English online is one of the most popular freelance jobs for beginners to make a little extra moolah.

 In fact, VIPKID helped me fund my travels in Mexico.
 And since it’s all online and you create your own schedule, it’s one of the best jobs for travelers.

 But with so many teaching platforms, how do you choose?
 What does it take to be a VIPKID teacher?
 And what potential issues do you need to be prepared for?

 Don’t worry, I got you covered.
 After 6 months with VIPKID, I can give you the inside scoop — including the good, the bad, and the ugly.

 - How much money do you make with VIPKID?

 - What is the schedule like for VIPKID?